Hot Sheet training schedule.

 Read the US Partner News Online.

 No purchase necessary.
-Sweepstakes ends April 27.
-Open only to authorized representatives of companies enrolled in the Microsoft Partner Network with a valid MPN ID who are legal residents of the US, age 18 and older.
-For details, including free alternate method of entry, see Official rules.
+Open only to authorized representatives of companies actively enrolled in the Microsoft Partner Network who are US residents (including Washington, DC), age 18 years and older.
+Game ends June 30.
+Official rules.